-In September 2013, I became Chair of the Campaign for Social Science, which works to raise the profile of UK social science and demonstrate its value to the public, policymakers and the media.
+In December 2011, I joined the Science Policy Research Unit (SPRU) at the University of Sussex as Professor of Science and Democracy.
+I am also an Associate Fellow at the University of Cambridge's Centre for Science and Policy, and Chair of the Campaign for Social Science, which works to raise the profile of UK social science and demonstrate its value to the public, policymakers and the media.

-My research interests at SPRU include the role of evidence and expertise in policymaking; the politics of scientific advice; public engagement in research; and science and innovation policy in the UK, China and other emerging economies.
+My research interests at SPRU include the role of evidence and expertise in policymaking; the politics of scientific advice; the social science of the nexus (food-energy-water-environment); interdisciplinarity; public engagement in research; science and innovation policy in the UK, China and other emerging economies.
 I am also Co-Convenor of SPRU's MSc programme in Science and Technology Policy.

 In September 2012, I joined the Governing Board of CISTRAT (International Research and Training Centre for Science and Technology Strategy) in Beijing, a new centre established under the auspices of UNESCO and China’s Ministry of Science and Technology.
 I am also a member of the Governing Council of the Science and Democracy Network, a member of Research Councils UK's Advisory Panel on Public Engagement with Research; and currently serve as a member of a US National Academies expert panel on the globalisation of science and technology.

 I took my first degree in philosophy and theology at Oxford University, followed by a master's degree in sustainable development and a doctorate in technology policy from Middlesex University.

 I've written for the Financial Times, Times Higher Education, Nature, China Daily, Green Futures, OpenDemocracy and Renewal.
 I am also part of the blogging team on the Guardian's 'Political Science' blog, and you can find me on twitter @jameswilsdon